Corporate Governance

 OECD Working Group on Bribery Urges Argentina To Strengthen Foreign Bribery Enforcement and Whistleblower Protection

-The OECD has urged Argentina to address critical gaps in foreign bribery enforcement, specifically calling for new whistleblower protections and faster corporate prosecutions.
-Organizations should anticipate increased regulatory pressure and potential legislative reforms, requiring a proactive strengthening of local anti-corruption and reporting frameworks.
+The OECD has called for urgent reforms in Argentina to address structural gaps in foreign bribery enforcement and whistleblower protection.
+Companies should anticipate stricter oversight and potential legislative changes, necessitating a review of local anti-corruption compliance and reporting frameworks.

 Japan Consumer Affairs Agency Publishes Partial Amendment to Commentary on Whistleblower Protection Act Guidelines